Conference of Rulers: Membership

-The membership of the Conference depends on the succession of the Malay sultans, and the appointment of the governors.
-The Yang di-Pertuan Agong appoints the governors, while each state has its own procedure for succession to the throne.
+The membership of the Conference depends on the succession of the Malay rulers, and the appointment of the governors.
+The king appoints the governors of the states, while each state has its own procedure for succession to the throne.
 One, Negeri Sembilan, is itself an elective monarchy.

-Only the rulers of the Malay states of Negeri Sembilan, Selangor, Perlis, Terengganu, Kedah, Kelantan, Pahang, Johor, and Perak are permitted to participate in the election of the Yang di-Pertuan Agong and stand as candidates.
-The governors of the other states (Penang, Malacca, Sabah, and Sarawak) do not participate when the Conference of Rulers meets to decide matters related to the election or removal of the Yang di-Pertuan Agong or their deputy, those related to privileges of the Malay rulers and those related to the observance of Islam.
+Only the rulers of the Malay states of Negeri Sembilan, Selangor, Perlis, Terengganu, Kedah, Kelantan, Pahang, Johor, and Perak are permitted to participate in the election of the King of Malaysia and Deputy King of Malaysia and stand as candidates.
+The governors of the other states (Penang, Malacca, Sabah, and Sarawak) do not participate when the Conference of Rulers meets to decide matters related to the election or removal of the king or their deputy, those related to privileges of the Malay rulers and those related to the observance of Islam.

 Should a member of the Conference be unable to attend a meeting, their state must designate a temporary replacement; this process is set out by each state's own constitution, and therefore varies.
-Once elected, the Yang di-Pertuan Agong delegates their state representation in the Conference to the Regent they have selected to rule in their stead in their home state.
-The Yang di-Pertuan Agong still attends the meetings of the Conference, though they do so intermittently, usually only when the Conference would be discussing national policy or electing a new Yang di-Pertuan Agong.
+Once elected, the king delegates their state representation in the Conference to the Regent they have selected to rule in their stead in their home state.
+The king still attends the meetings of the Conference, though they do so intermittently, usually only when the Conference would be discussing national policy or electing a new King.

-When attending Conference meetings, each ruler and governor is accompanied by the Menteri Besar (Chief Ministers; for states with a ruler) or Chief Minister (for states with a governor) of their state.
-When the Yang di-Pertuan Agong attends, they are accompanied by the Prime Minister.
+When attending Conference meetings, each ruler is accompanied by their Menteri Besar, each governor their Chief Minister, or in the case of Sarawak, their Premier.
+When the king attends, they are accompanied by the Prime Minister.

-Every meeting of the Conference is chaired by one of the nine Malay rulers, who is appointed rotationally.
+Every meeting of the conference is chaired by one of the nine Malay rulers, who is appointed rotationally.

 Roles and procedure

 The National Library has called the Conference of Rulers "the supreme institution in the country", which would mean even Parliament is subordinate to it.
-However, its role is de facto largely symbolic, as even the election of the Yang di-Pertuan Agong generally follows a fixed order based on the seniority of the Malay rulers at the time of independence in 1957.
+However, its role is de facto largely symbolic, as even the election of the King of Malaysia generally follows a fixed order based on the seniority of the Malay rulers at the time of independence in 1957.

-In policy-making, if the Conference of Rulers is involved, the Yang di-Pertuan Agong is constitutionally required to consult with not only the Prime Minister and the members of the Conference, but also with the Menteri Besar (Chief Ministers) of each state.
+In policy-making, if the Conference of Rulers is involved, the king is constitutionally required to consult with not only the prime minister and the royal and non-royal members of the Conference, but also with the Menteri Besar/Chief Minister/Premier of each state of Malaysia.